 Our clients were struck by an uninsured motorist who crossed over a median on a California highway that we contended should have had a median barrier.
 Investigation revealed a significant accident history that called for a median barrier under California road design standards, but the State failed to install one and prevent this collision.
 Our client suffered significant orthopedic injuries and a traumatic brain injury.

 Parents v.
 City of San Francisco and State of California – $7.1 million

-All three of plaintiffs’ children (aged 11, 17, and 20) were killed when a tow truck catapulted off of a road next to a freeway in San Francisco and landed on the vehicle carrying the children, killing them instantly.
+All three of the plaintiffs’ children (aged 11, 17 and 20) were killed when a tow truck catapulted off of a road next to a freeway in San Francisco and landed on the vehicle carrying the children, killing them instantly.
 After the lawsuit, the defendants fixed the roadway condition that caused the accident so that this never happens to another family.

 Driver and Passenger v.
 State of California – $5.2 million

 Couple was seriously injured by a crossover vehicle, and the State was liable due to the absence of a median barrier.